kcsprenger/How-to-Make-a-CV-Resume/README.md

+## Note: This is a fictional CV/Resume of a fictional person.
+It is a sample.
+For a more formatted version, refer to the Word document.
 # Davis Greenfield
 ## Speaker, Voice Potential
 ####  _Equipping people who think they’re not good at writing, but actually are._